Analysts Estimate Regis (RGS) to Report a Decline in Earnings: What to Look Out for

-The market expects Regis (RGS) to deliver a year-over-year decline in earnings on lower revenues when i t report s results for the quarter ended June 2019.
-This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.
+Regis (RGS) is expected to deliver a year-over-year decline in earnings on lower revenues when i t report s results for the quarter ended June 2019.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 While the sustainability of the immediate price change and future earnings expectations will mostly depend on management's discussion of business conditions on the earnings call , it's worth handicapping the probability of a positive EPS surprise.